Disaster Legal Help Victoria

 Buying a house impacted by disaster

 You can withdraw from a contract within three clear business days after the date of signing.
-This is known as a cooling off period.
-To end the contract within the cooling off period, you must provide written notice to the seller or the seller’s real estate agent.
-A lawyer or conveyancer can assist in this.
-If you end the contract this way, you are entitled to a full refund of money paid, less $100 or 0.2% of the purchase price, whichever is greater.
-For example, at a price of $250,000. the amount would be $500.
+This is known as a cooling-off period.
+To end the contract within the cooling off period, you must provide written notice to the seller or the seller’s real estate agent, following the requirements set out in the 'Important Notice to Purchaser’s – Cooling Off' notice in the contract.
+A lawyer or conveyancer can help with this.
+If you end the contract this way, you are entitled to a full refund of money paid, less $100 or 0.2 per cent of the purchase price, whichever is greater.
+For example, at a price of $250,000, the amount would be $500.

 The cooling-off period does not apply if:

-• the property was purchased at a public auction or within three clear business days before or after a public auction
+• the property was purchased on the same day as the publicly advertised auction or within three clear business days before or after a public auction

 • the property is used mainly for industrial or commercial purposes